 Exercising pumps up the production of your brain’s feel-good neurotransmitters called endorphins, which can instantly boost your mood after a long day’s hard work.
 Regular exercise will also help you shed daily tensions and forget the day’s irritations, resulting in a clearer head and a calmer, more optimistic disposition.

 The thought of having to get out of bed, putting on your sweatpants and running around the neighbourhood or hitting the gym might seem like too much work for most people.

 Get adequate sleep.
 It’s common knowledge that an adult needs between 7 to 9 hours of sleep at night to function well the next day.
 However, survey findings show that stress may be getting in the way of quality sleep and 43% of American adults have reported that sleep causes them to lie awake at night.
 This lack of sleep results in a stressful day the next day, and again, difficulty sleeping at night.
 It’s a vicious cycle, but it can be broken.

-You can start by identifying your stressors, or the things causing you to be stressed out.
+You can start by identifying your stressors, or the things causing you to be stressed out due to workload.
 Once you’ve identified them, you can do something to minimize or completely eliminate them.
 Spending time and laughing with your loved ones is also an effective way to decrease your stress levels and shed the day’s tensions.

 A great American philosopher once said, “The greatest weapon against stress is our ability to choose one thought over another.”
 No matter how overwhelmed you are with work, know that you don’t always have to be a victim.
 You have the power to overcome those difficulties; it’s just a matter of managing it.